Scale Analysis

 Validity and Reliability

-The scale and its three subscales demonstrated moderate to relatively good internal consistency: Perception: Cronbach’s α = 0.73, Processing: Cronbach’s α = 0.66, Response: Cronbach’s α = 0.78, Overall internal consistency: Cronbach’s α = 0.86.
+The reliability of the entire scale and its three subscales demonstrated moderate to relatively good internal consistency: perception Cronbach’s α = 0.73, processing Cronbach’s α = 0.66, and response Cronbach’s α = 0.78.
+The overall scale showed high internal consistency with Cronbach’s α = 0.86.

 References